lightern/rust/binaries/README.md

 ## soinnut.exe

 Enter some sounds (like: C E G) and it will calculate all the chords you may use with these sounds (Included: major, minor, dom7, min7, maj7, 6).
-This is very powerful combined with skaalat.exe since you may copy-paste the scales that are harmonic with your sounds from skaalat.exe and you will find some sounds that are "quite" hamonic with your sounds.
-This should speed up your learning how to compose nice music!
+This is very powerful especially combined with skaalat.exe since you may copy-paste the scales that are harmonic with your sounds from skaalat.exe and you will find some chords that are "quite" hamonic with your sounds.
+This should speed up your learning how to compose music!